icub-tech-iit/documentation/mkdocs/FT_sensor_calibration/docs/FT_sensor_calibrations.md

 | YELLOW - chassy of the sensor    | Open Circuit |
 | TURQUOISE - chassy of the sensor | Open Circuit |

-**Cambiato da Mohm a OPEN circuit tutti**
+!!! warning

-·     If you do not respect the values shown in the table  STOP CALIBRATION AND GIVE BACK TO IIT THE SENSOR FOR INVESTIGATION
+    If you do not respect the values shown in the table **STOP CALIBRATION AND GIVE BACK TO IIT THE SENSOR FOR INVESTIGATION**